-The Italian Health Institute (Istituto Superiore di Sanità – ISS), has recently kicked off two projects financed by Italy in the framework of the CEI COVID-19 Extraordinary Call for Proposals.
+The Italian Health Institute (Istituto Superiore di Sanità – ISS), has recently kicked off two projects financed by Italy under the CEI Know-how Exchange Programme, in the framework of the CEI COVID-19 Extraordinary Call for Proposals.
 Both actions will implement activities on Distance Learning on Epidemics and Pandemic outbreaks.
 One will target the countries of the Western Balkans and the other will target Belarus, Moldova and Ukraine.

 On this occasion, ISS introduced the projects, their objectives and expected outcomes to the National Health Institutes and Ministries involved.